sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 But wait!
 While this is all working perfectly on my machine, and passed every test, we actually have a problem with the python code, and this is one that could cause another developer, or future-me a massive headache!

 *The Symptoms*
-We have reports that occasionally people are getting the wrong results!
-Prime numbers are now and again being missed, and sometimes the list of returned 'Primes' contains the odd rogue prime which is not a prime at all!
+We have reports that, while most of the time everything works perfectly, occasionally people are getting the wrong results!
+Prime numbers are now and again being missed, and sometimes the list of returned 'Primes' contains the odd rogue number which is not a prime at all!
 What is going on?

 I try, but cannot replicate it on my machine.
 I run tests, I debug through the code.
 It's all working great for me!
 So to solve this intermittent problem we need to look again at the code in our function, and question our assumptions.